 - 3 discoveries and 5 prospective target areas to date

 The project areas with historical and current exploration results is below.
 Please click to enlarge image.

-Scott Dorion, B.Sc, P.Geo., technical advisor to the Company, is the Qualified Person as defined by National Instrument 43-101 who has reviewed and approved the technical information on this website page.
+Marcelo Antonio Batelochi (P.Geo.), MAUSIMM (CP), the Company’s Sr Exploration Manager is the Qualified Person as defined by National Instrument 43-101 who supervised the work program and preparation of the technical data on this webpage.